15 November 2007

 1. Primary Contact registers with IBM

-When your company purchases information management software like DB2, Informix or other products for Linux, UNIX or Windows IBM sends a package of information to your company designating the Primary Contact.
+When your company purchases information management software like DB2, Informix or other products for Linux, UNIX or Windows, IBM sends a package of information the Primary Contact.
+This person is identified when the software is purchased.
 The Primary Contact is the person who must authorize you to download software before you can do so.
-In this package of information is a temporary login for the Primary Contact to register as the as the Primary Contact and instructions on how to do so.
+In this package of information is a temporary login for the Primary Contact to register and instructions on how to do so.
 The instructional video and documentation mentioned above also show the Primary Contact how to register.

 2. Determine who your Primary Contact is

-The customer will be in the package of information that I mentioned in step 1.
+The site number will be in the package of information that I mentioned in step 1.
 You can also call your IT Specialist or Sales Rep to get it.

 4. Nominate yourself to download software